© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Barrow Group W of Staylittle is a scheduled monument protected by Cadw under reference MG171.
 View the official record →

-Barrow Group W of Staylittle is a round barrow located in Powys, Wales, forming part of a larger barrow cemetery in the Staylittle area.
+Barrow Group W of Staylittle is a round barrow located in Powys, Wales, forming part of a broader barrow cemetery in the Staylittle area.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG171.

 Barrow Group W of Staylittle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG171.